irfanbozkurt/gnark-plonky2-wrapper/README.md

 [solidity-plonk-verifier](solidity-plonk-verifier/)

-Accpets the output of gnark-plonky2-verifier as input, and outputs a boolean for successful on-chain verification.
+Accpets the output of gnark-plonky2-verifier as input, deploys the PlonkVerifier contract, and outputs a boolean for successful on-chain verification.

 - Place the verifying contract in [contracts](solidity-plonk-verifier/contracts/) folder.
 - Place the following in [input](solidity-plonk-verifier/input/) folder: